SUMMARY OF HIPAA PRIVACY RULES

 Health plan sponsors should understand and recognize the following basic concepts under the Privacy Rules: (1) what is PHI, (2) which plans are considered health plans under the privacy rules, and (3) who are business associates.

 What is PHI?

 PHI is individually identifiable health information that is maintained, created or transmitted by a covered entity.
 Individually identifiable health information is health information that relates to an individual’s past, present or future physical or mental health or condition or to the provision of health care to that person, or to the past, present or future payment for that person’s health care.
-Examples of PHI held, created, or maintained by health plans include claims information and claims payment history.
-Enrollment and disenrollment information is also PHI in the hands of the covered entity or its vendors; however, such information appears to be subject to less restrictive use and disclosure rules (see “Implications of the HIPAA Privacy Rules on Plan Sponsor” below for more information on how the HIPAA privacy rules treat enrollment and disenrollment information)
+Examples of PHI received, created, or maintained by health plans include claims information and claims payment history.
+Enrollment and disenrollment information is also PHI in the hands of the covered entity or its vendors; however, such information appears to be subject to less restrictive use and disclosure rules (see “Implications of the HIPAA Privacy Rules on Plan Sponsor” below for more information on how the HIPAA privacy rules treat enrollment and disenrollment information).